roubachof/Sharpnado.CollectionView/README.md

 Contributor: Implemented by @jmmortega.

+## DragAndDropTrigger and DragAndDropDirection

+Since 1.8.2, you can now choose if you want to begin the drag and drop with a ``Pan`` gesture or a `LongPress`.

+* `DragAndDropTrigger="Pan"`
+* `DragAndDropTrigger="LongTap"`

+You can also restrict the drag movement to a given direction:

+* For the horizontal layout: `DragAndDropDirection = HorizontalOnly`
+* For the vertical layout: `DragAndDropDirection = VerticalOnly`

+It will give a better more precise drag experience, more precise.

 ### Since 1.8.1

 `EnableDragAndDrop` is now a bindable property, so you can enable it at runtime.